ArPapageorgiou/DotNetProjects/ProJects_CleanArchitecture_ADO_EF_ASP.NET/AggregateApi/README.txt

 #### Dependency Injection

 The application adheres to the **SOLID** principles by leveraging **Dependency Injection** to promote loose coupling and enhance testability.

+## 7. Performance and Optimization

+### Asynchronous Operations

+The service leverages `async`/`await` for asynchronous operations, ensuring that external API calls and other I/O-bound tasks do not block the main thread.
+This approach improves performance and responsiveness by allowing concurrent operations.

+### Caching

+Redis is used for caching frequently accessed data.
+Caching reduces the load on external APIs and speeds up response times for end-users by storing and reusing previously fetched data.

+### Retry and Circuit Breaker Policies

+Polly is used to implement retry and circuit breaker policies for handling transient faults and improving resilience:

+- **Retry Policy**: Automatically retries failed HTTP requests using exponential backoff with increasing delays.
+- **Circuit Breaker Policy**: Temporarily halts requests to a failing API after multiple consecutive failures to prevent overloading and to allow the API to recover.

+### Logging

+The application utilizes `ILogger` for comprehensive logging:

+- **API Requests and Responses**: Logs details of requests to and responses from external APIs to assist with debugging and performance monitoring.
+- **Errors and Exceptions**: Captures and logs errors or exceptions encountered during API interactions to provide insight into issues and failures.
+- **Performance Metrics**: Records metrics related to the performance of various components, such as response times and processing durations, to help identify and address potential bottlenecks.